bootsector/LLAMA/README.md

 Freitas.

-The AVR ASM/C implementation of the LLAPI "slave" interface presented here is originally created by Bruno Freitas.
+The AVR ASM/C implementation of the LLAPI "slave" interface presented here was created from scratch by Bruno Freitas.
 MiSTer's LLAPI "master" interface protocol described [here](https://github.com/Kitrinx/LLAPI/blob/master/LLIO.sv) in SystemVerilog has been used as documentation and reference only.